Parables/pendwn/README.md

 # pendwn
-Pen it down and get it done!!!
+Pen it down, get it done!!!

 ## Motivation
 Initially [drafted](https://docs.google.com/document/d/1nsJ_mqfDuPeoyzQ6Ho5skw88ACtzVD-DAotg9WgVTSs/edit) as an activity logger, now aims to be a one stop productivity app.